Jacques Pierre Brissot: French Revolution

 From the outbreak of the French Revolution in 1789, Brissot became one of its most vocal supporters.
 He edited the Patriote français from 1789 to 1793 and took a prominent part in politics.
 Famous for his speeches at the Jacobin Club, he was elected a member of the municipality of Paris, then of the Legislative Assembly.
 He witnessed at the marriage of Camille and Lucile Desmoulins in December 1790, together with Pétion de Villeneuve and Robespierre.
+On 30 November 1789, Brissot suggested a scheme of municipal constitution for Paris, working in collaboration with the National Assembly and the Assembly of Representatives of the Paris commune, but this plan had to be abandoned when it was refused by the local, decentralized districts of Paris, who had always been more revolutionary than their leaders.